 Craig Weeden is an award-winning writer who met PaperFilm’s co-founder Jimmy Palmiotti when Jimmy enrolled in Craig’s screenwriting workshop at St. Petersburg College in Clearwater, Florida.
 Since then they’ve collaborated on a wide variety of film, TV and graphic novel projects.

 Their graphic novel KILLING TIME IN AMERICA (based on their original screenplay) was published in 2018.
-Another graphic novel is in the works.
+Two others are due out in 2021.

-On the solo front, Craig’s crime thriller DIAMOND PAYBACK was a Finalist in two screenwriting competitions prior to being optioned to Emmett Furla Oasis Films.
-Two of Craig’s TV shows are under option to Brantlinger Entertainment: SoBe HEAT, an hour-long scripted drama series, and STRIP CLUB SOS, an hour-long unscripted reality show.
-His quirky dramedy SHORTFALL is being shopped.
+On the solo front, Craig’s wrapping up an action thriller for Leigh Simons Productions.
+His crime thriller DIAMOND PAYBACK was optioned to Emmett Furla Oasis Films.
+Two of Craig’s TV shows were optioned to Brantlinger Entertainment.
+His revenge dramedy CLOSE TO EVEN is being shopped.

 “Mia’s Gift: A Muzzles the Manatee Story,” a middle-grade novel Craig wrote with his wife, Victoria, won multiple awards.
-A collection of his poems, “Yachting in Arkansas,” is available from Amazon/Kindle.
+A collection of his poems, “Yachting in Arkansas,” is available from Amazon.